ParleSec/DIDentity/README.md

 ### Basic Usage Flow

+1. Access the Monitoring Dashboard at http://localhost:8000 to monitor system health
-1. Create a user account
+2. Create a user account
-2. Generate a new DID
+3. Generate a new DID
-3. Issue a Verifiable Credential
+4. Issue a Verifiable Credential
-4. Verify the credential
+5. Verify the credential

 ## Project Structure